jfisher009/MacDaddysHackers/scripts/AD scripts/README.md

 - Enable BitLocker.
 This is in "Server Manager" > "Manage" > "Add roles and features" > "Features".

+  You will need to restart the server for this change to take effect.

 - Add logon banner (read below before starting this) The below text is what you should use.
 You can copy and paste this, just make sure to FIX DATE & TEAM NUMBER.
   Also, if there is an inject asking for this, make sure it includes anything and everything the inject asks for.